At the art museum, they were giving lectures to several small groups of school children.

 The picture of the man and his toy contained a small pudgy man wearing a blue suit and a small blue cap, with a ball of twine around his hands and feet.

-Then as he grows older he has a leg of a woman a half-dressed woman, tools and all sorts of gadgets.
+Then, as he grows older, he has a leg of a woman, a half-dressed woman, tools, and all sorts of gadgets.

 In the next area of the museum was the Space Works, a synthesis of Science of Art.
-A room of our future and our past, about space our final frontier.
+A room of our future and our past, about space, our final frontier.

-These pieces were very impressive to me.
+These pieces were awe-inspiring to me.

 One was the Symbiont Manned Autonomous Workstations (MAWS) 1987 by Paul Hudson,